axiros/vpe/README.md

 ## Usage

 - Hit the hotkey (e.g. `,r`) on a line or visually selected range, which you want evaluated.
+- The line may be a filename or URL of a swagger definition, resulting in code generation for a python requests based API client (see below)
 - When the evaluated block contains assignments to `p` or `y`, their values are shown pretty printed or as yaml within a vertical split window.
 As are evaluation errors.
 - If the evaluated line is part of a block (e.g. a line within a function), then the whole block is evaluated by default.